Aerial view of the Pittsburgh metro area

 Diverse Demographics

 People of all cultures and backgrounds call Pittsburgh home.
-In terms of demographics, the population of the Pittsburgh metropolitan statistical area is 85% white, 8% Black, 2% Asian, and 2% Hispanic.
-While the median age is nearly 43, the recent growth of our millennial population has bolstered Pittsburgh’s status as the #1 city for young people in the Northeast.
-The region’s educational attainment exceeds national averages, with 94.2% holding a high school diploma and 36% holding a bachelor’s degree or higher.
+In terms of demographics, the area population of the Pittsburgh MSA is 83% white, 7% Black, 3% Asian, and 2% Hispanic.
+While the median age is nearly 43, the Pittsburgh region has a significant population of young professionals — approximately 490,000 people, ages 25-39.
+The region’s educational attainment exceeds national averages, with 95.2% holding a high school diploma and 38.1% holding a bachelor’s degree or higher.

 Food & Culture

 Pittsburgh boasts a food culture that is uniquely its own, from pierogies brought in by Eastern European immigrants to the iconic influence of Pittsburgh-born H.J.
 Heinz (yes, that Heinz).
 Pittsburgh is known for signature dishes like the famous Primanti’s sandwich, which combines french fries, coleslaw and corned beef.
-Pittsburgh is also home to many renowned restaurants and chefs, including several James Beard Award nominees.
+If that’s not your taste, no worries.
+Pittsburgh has everything from James Beard-nominated chefs (Apteka and Fet-Fisk chefs were recently recognized), established family-owned restaurants and restaurant incubators featuring up-and-coming and aspiring chefs.

-Pittsburgh also has a vibrant arts and culture scene, including several museums, like the renowned Carnegie Museum of Art and the Fort Pitt Museum in Downtown Pittsburgh.
-With the region’s cultural footprint including artistic legends like Andy Warhol and August Wilson, it’s safe to say Pittsburgh knows culture.
+Pittsburgh also has a vibrant arts and culture scene, including several museums, like the renowned Carnegie Museum of Art and the Andy Warhol Museum, adjacent to downtown Pittsburgh.
+With the region’s cultural footprint including artistic legends like Andy Warhol and August Wilson, it’s safe to say Pittsburgh knows culture

 Safety & Affordability

 In Pittsburgh, you don’t have to choose between high quality of life and a low cost of living.
-Pittsburgh’s crime rate sits well below the national average and has steadily decreased over the years.
+Pittsburgh’s crime rate sits well below the national average and continues to decrease over the years.
 Meanwhile, home prices and rents are both drastically more affordable compared to national averages.

 Getting around in the Pittsburgh area and traveling outside of it is simple with the region’s outstanding infrastructure.
 Pittsburgh is located over 100 miles south of the Great Lakes and Lake Erie.
-It sits at the confluence of three rivers: the Allegheny, Monongahela and Ohio.
+Downtown Pittsburgh sits at the confluence of the Allegheny and Monongahela rivers, forming the Ohio river.

 Within the region, commuters can use four different interstates, including the Pennsylvania Turnpike.
 Looking to travel out of town?
-Travelers can choose from the Pittsburgh International Airport or the Arnold Palmer Regional Airport, depending on their needs and location.
+Travelers can choose from the Pittsburgh International Airport (PIT) or the Arnold Palmer Regional Airport, depending on their needs and location.
+Passengers at PIT will soon experience the new $1.4B terminal currently in development, providing a seamless and efficient arrival and departure process against the backdrop of a terminal, that from construction to operation, committed to sustainability.

 Top Talent & Companies

-Considering Pittsburgh’s strategic location, affordability, and rich culture, it’s no wonder that companies and talent alike are attracted to the region.
+Considering Pittsburgh’s strategic location, affordability and rich culture, it’s no wonder that companies and talent alike are attracted to the region.
 World-class institutions like Carnegie Mellon University and the University of Pittsburgh serve as magnets for students and future workers.
-Global firms like Amazon, Google, Apple, and Facebook Reality Labs have set down roots in the Pittsburgh region, eager to tap into this innovative and tech-minded talent pool.
+Some of the most well-known names across industries call Pittsburgh home: U.S. Steel, Westinghouse, PNC, Shell Polymers and DICK’s Sporting Goods — to name a few.
+Eager to tap into the innovative and tech-minded talent pool, global tech firms like Amazon, Google, Apple, Duolingo and Meta’s Reality Labs have set down roots in the Pittsburgh region.

 Want to Shape the World?